Nrf2 Activators Can Help Beat COVID-19 and Prevent Long-Haul Effects (Bending The Curve Strategies: Part III)

 Antioxidants play key roles in managing inflammation and inhibiting viral infection.
 I previously wrote about vitamin C, glutathione, and NAC for their antioxidant and antiviral activity against respiratory illnesses like influenza in my blogs and my book, BEATING THE FLU.
 These strategies are helpful, but you need more to beat COVID-19.

 However, it would help if you had an expanded toolkit to beat SARS-CoV-2.
-In this blog, I introduce Nrf2 activators, a specialized group of natural compounds to help bend the COVID curve in your favor and prevent long haul effects.
+In this blog, I introduce Nrf2 activators, a specialized group of natural compounds to help bend the COVID curve in your favor and prevent long-haul effects.

 Enhance Redox Homeostasis

-A key strategy for beating COVID-19 is to enhance your redox homeostasis.
+A key strategy to beat COVID-19 is to enhance your redox homeostasis.
 Redox is oxidative-reduction reactions within cells that transfer electrons.
 Your body employs redox in all biochemical reactions necessary for life.
 For example, your metabolic system uses redox reactions to convert food plus oxygen to energy.
 Like with COVID-19, viral infections induce massive reactive oxygen species (ROS) that lead to severe cell and tissue injury.
 Vitamin C is a powerful antioxidant and it’s useful for tissue repair because it supports collagen function.
 Zinc, selenium, and vitamin E are also antioxidants.
 But, to bend the COVID curve, you need targeted antioxidant support with Nrf2 activators.

 Have you ever wondered why some countries have fewer severe COVID-19 cases?
 For example, Sub-Saharan Africa and Asia have lower incidences of severe infection and fewer deaths.
 They also have less obesity.
 And the people consume foods and herbs high in Nrf2 activity.
 In contrast, the United States has the highest number of cases and most deaths.
 Also, Americans tend to be obese and consume a diet deficient in Nrf2 foods.
 I don’t believe this is just a demographic coincidence.